-Answer: OA is an academic publishing mechanism, in which research products (articles, books, theses etc.) are available for free to download.
+Answer: OA is an academic publishing mechanism, in which research products (articles, books, theses etc.) are downloadable for free.

-- When funders (financial sponsors) make publishing in OA sources a condition of their grants.
+- Funders (financial sponsors) will sometimes make OA publishing one of the conditions for their grants.
 The Sherpa Juliet website lists all the funders’ policies for OA publication.

-- More citations – Higher impact and visibility for published research.
-Studies have shown a significant increase in citations when articles are made publicaly available.
+- More citations – OA publishing has a higher impact and it provides more visibility for the research.
+Studies have shown a significant increase in citations when articles are publicly available.

-- Philosophy – Sharing research results can help science to reach its full potential, since price is no longer an obstacle.
+- Philosophy – Sharing research results can help science to reach its full potential since the prices are no longer an obstacle.

-Green Open Access – Gives the researchers the option to deposit (self-archive) their paper in a general or institutional open access repository.
+- Green Open Access – A deposit (self-archive) of papers in a general or an institutional OA repository.
 Each publisher has policies regarding which version of the article the author may publish.
 Some publishers also require an embargo period.

 Advantages of Green Open Access: